crystalcommerce/crystal_api/README.md

   backend, so that async http calls can be made (faraday?)
 * Remove git ls-files usage from gemspec
 * Add usage documentation to apidocs site
+* Define behavior for http responses (404, 403, 500, etc)
+* Allow user of gem to specify json parsing library

 ## Installation